how to get pregnant with PCOS

 Symptoms of PCOS

 Symptoms of PCOS can look different for each person, and there are actually multiple types of PCOS.
-Insulin resistance is present in up to 70% of PCOS cases, but other signs and symptoms include:
+Insulin resistance7 is present in up to 70% of PCOS cases, but other signs and symptoms include:

 Despite the name, PCOS doesn't always automatically mean there are cysts on the ovaries.
 In fact, what once was thought to be cysts has been shown to be follicles, lots of them, as the body attempts to ovulate.
-To be diagnosed with PCOS, you must have two out of three of the following symptoms:
+To be diagnosed with PCOS, you must have two out of three of the following symptoms8:

 • Lack of ovulation, which usually shows up as irregular or missing periods